fix8mt/uri/README.md

 constexpr std::string_view get_component(component what) const;
 ```
 Return a `std::string_view` of the specified component or empty if componment not found.
 Throws a `std::out_of_range` if not a legal component.

-Note that the component `user` is the equivalent of the RFC 3986 `userinfo` where no password was found.
-If a password is present, then `user` and
-`password` are populated.

 ## `get_name`
 ```c++